itzahsannn/Project-Chess/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments
+Thanks to devs of SFML for creating this amazing Library.
+Special thanks to my partner @Sheraz_Malik for contributing in this Project.

 #### **Immerse yourself in the strategic depth and thrilling challenge of our Chess game.
 Enjoy every move!**